Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings: Experiments on Auto-Eval Metrics

-{\bf Results on TIFA160.} We compare the \model~metric with other metrics on TIFA160~\cite{hu2023tifa}.
-It is a set of 160 text--image pairs, each with two Likert ratings.
-In \cref{tab:tifa160}, we list the results of other metrics reported in \cite{hu2023tifa,cho2023davidsonian}, and compare them with \model~as well as our re-implementation of TIFA and DSG. \model~has the highest correlation with Likert scores, with an average correlation 0.07 higher than that of DSG, when using the same QA and VQA models.
+{\bf TIFA160 results.} We compare the \model~metric with other metrics on TIFA160~\citep{hu2023tifa}, a set of 160 text--image pairs, each annotated with two Likert ratings.
+In \Table{tab:tifa160}, we list the results reported in \citet{hu2023tifa} and \citet{cho2023davidsonian}, and compare them with \model~as well as our re-implementation of TIFA / DSG. \model~has the highest correlation, with an average correlation 0.07 higher than that of DSG, when using the same QA and VQA models.
 This shows that the power of our proposed metric is from the method itself, not from the advance of models used.